Looking for inspiration on alternative New Year’s resolutions to make? I’ve got 10 for you!

 Blackfish.
 Before The Flood.
 Cowspiracy.
 The True Cost.
 Food Inc. Vegucated.
 Again, to name but a few.
 And less of the bad stuff – before having kids I’d never really watched Saturday night TV.
 Now I know I was never missing out – Ed Balls dancing to Gangnam Style really is the lowest of the low.

 Frustrated by train price rises?
-Don’t take it out on the train conductor or sales clerk who has no influence over the price – instead write to your local MP or take it up with the train company.
+Don’t take it out on the train conductor or sales clerk who has no influence over the price.
+Instead, write to your local MP or take it up with the train company.
 Disappointed by a meal in a restaurant?
 Don’t take it out on the waiting staff.
-Check in on elderly neighbours.
+Check-in on elderly neighbours.
 Offer conversation.
 Embrace newcomers to your town/village/locality.
 Help out refugees.

 Embrace Green Cleaning

 And for the last of my alternative New Year’s resolutions, ditch some of the more toxic chemicals in your home, and give green cleaning a go.
 Start by ditching the fabric conditioner (it really is the worst) and then take it from there!
+Need more help on green cleaning?
+I can help!

 Do you have any alternative New Year’s resolutions?
 Have you made any?
 Do share, I’d love to hear!